-- 1. the bundling of value-added services including OTT music or video streaming services in operator packages which can generate new revenues, as well as increase data usage. - 2. rich communications services (RCS) the next generation of SMS enabling business-to-business-to-consumer (B2B2C) revenues from businesses interacting with consumers through carrier channels.
+- 1. the bundling of value-added services including OTT music or video streaming services in operator packages which can generate new revenues, as well as increase data usage. - 2. rich communications services (RCS) the next generation of SMS enabling business-tobusiness-to-consumer (B2B2C) revenues from businesses interacting with consumers through carrier channels. - 3. carrier billing, which enables operators to use their strengths in customer and billing relationships to provide billing capabilities for stores, and content and applications providers (CAPs) (ITU, 2020).